suomec/ovalidator/README.md

 ### Localization

 Localization files are located in /etc/ folder.
-There is a class for quick validation run: OValidator::validateAndSet() It creates localization object from default file *en.php*.
+There is a class for quick validation run: OValidator::validateAndSet() It creates localization object from default file *loc-en.php*.
 You can pass path to your own file if needed.

 ### Examples